SSPENELOPE/Password-Generator/readme.md

 # Description
 - This is a random password generator using HTML/CSS/JavaScript

 - I made this tool using a base of code givin to me by the UofM coding bootcamp.
-This is part of my requirment to obtain my certification as a developer
+This is part of my requirement to obtain my certification as a developer

 - This tool can be used for all things requiring a password that includes but is not limited to, new social media profiles or work login credentials.